hopr-framework/hopr/docs/documentation/tutorials/meshrefinement.md

 # Mesh Refinement

-It is often desirable to refine existing meshes, by subdividing the elements into smaller elements.
-As HOPR implements this feature for Hexahedra only, it is controlled by the flag `nFineHexa=x`, where x specifies the number of subdivision of each element.
+It is often desirable to refine existing meshes, which is done by subdividing the elements into smaller elements.
+Up to now, the refinement only works for hexahedra with linear edges.
 For meshes containing other element types than hexahedra, this option is not applicable.
-Up to now, the refinement only works for hexa with linear edges.
+The feature is controlled by the flag `nFineHexa=x`, where x specifies the number of subdivisions of each element in each spatial direction.

 <table align="center" style="width:100%">
   <tr>